-Steps and landing can be provided by various finishing materials such as marble, quota, granite, ceramic tiles, terrazzo etc.
+The steps and landing can be provided by various finishing materials such as marble, quota, granite, ceramic tiles, terrazzo etc.

-They can easily kept clean and easily withstand even non-slippery.
+These stairs are strong, rigid, durable and pleasing, while they can easily kept clean and easily withstand even non-slippery.

-Stringers are employed to provide support for the steps, the stringers are bent wooden members 3 to 5 cm thick and 25 to 40 cm deep.
+Stair Stringer provides support for the steps, the stringers are bent wooden members 3 to 5 cm thick and 25 to 40 cm deep.

-These are supported by small angles on the stringers, concrete can be used for threads filled with steel troughs or steel grating.
+They are supported by small angles on the stringers, concrete can be used for threads filled with steel troughs or steel grating.

 Spiral staircases are other form of metal stairs that are commonly used in factories, warehouses, workshops, etc.

-These concrete units are nowadays available for constructing concrete stairs of various shapes.
+Precast concrete units are nowadays available for constructing concrete stairs of various shapes.

 Also read: Types of Doors, Types of Buildings & Types of Windows